 Without it, what holds the team and client together?
 And without it, who is left to navigate through the ups and downs, clashes, and catastrophes of projects?

 Great project management means much more than keeping project management’s iron triangle in check, delivering on time, budget, and project scope; it unites clients and teams, creates a vision for a successful project, and gets everyone on the same page of what’s needed to stay on track for success.
-When projects are managed properly, there’s a positive impact that reverberates beyond delivery of ‘the stuff’.
+When projects are managed properly, there’s a positive impact that reverberates beyond the delivery of ‘the stuff’.

 Why Is Project Management Important?